Lemonexe/VLizard/docs/user/manual.md

 Having a vapor pressure model available for each pure compound is a prerequisite for any kind of VLE data processing.

-I believe an example is worth a thousand words, so if your VLizard is freshly installed, there are example data from literature for ethanol & water.
+If you have just freshly installed VLizard, there are example data from literature for ethanol & water.
 So click the "Perform analysis" icon:
 ![analysis icon](images/analysis_icon.png)